Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: Introduction

 There has been some recent work on methods that are based on extrapolating information from overlap regions to nonoverlap regions in a way that preserves the intended target of inference.
 For instance, Nethery et al. (2019) propose a method for estimating a causal effect on the entire population using extrapolation.\cite{nethery_2019} Their definition of the overlap region relies on two user-specified parameters that indicate the desired extent of closeness between treatment groups based on subjects' estimated propensity scores.
 Choices regarding propensity score model specification and user inputs influence whether a subject is included in the overlap region.
 Having a fixed region means that uncertainty around subjects' inclusion in the overlap or nonoverlap region is ignored.
-In this approach, treatment stratified Bayesian additive regression tree (BART) models are used to estimate causal effects for the overlap regions and then in a subsequent stage, spline (SPL) models extrapolate those trends to subjects in the nonoverlap region.
-Because treated and control subjects are modeled separately, prior information on the treatment effect cannot be directly utilized.
+In this approach, Bayesian additive regression tree (BART) models are used to estimate causal effects for the overlap regions and then in a subsequent stage, spline (SPL) models extrapolate those trends to subjects in the nonoverlap region.
+These choices in modeling mean that prior information on the treatment effect cannot be directly utilized.
 Lastly, although they account for the greater uncertainty in areas of nonoverlap, their proposed variance inflation strategy results in over-coverage as seen in their simulation studies.